jlevy/og-equity-compensation/README.md

 If you are considering working for a startup, what we cover next on how startups raise money and grow is helpful to understand what your equity may be worth.

-If you only concerned with large and established companies, you may [skip ahead](#equity-compensation-basics).
+If you are only concerned with large and established companies, you may [skip ahead](#equity-compensation-basics).

 ### Startups